sharmapravin1001/Kubernetes-cks/README.md

  }

- -- In kubernetes pod file [include the seccomp as shown below]:
+ --In kubernetes pod file [include the seccomp as shown below]:

  apiVersion: v1
  kind: Pod